Grigoris Afxentiou: Biography

-Cypriot War of Independence
+Cypriot War of Union (in favour of Union with Greece) alongside Greek support

 In the spring of 1955, he conducted attacks against the Cyprus Broadcasting Corporation and the sole electricity company in Nicosia.
 Known by the code name Zidhros (Ζήδρος), since the day of his attacks, he was top of the list of most wanted men by the colonial government.
-They initially proclaimed a reward of £250 for his arrest, which was soon raised to £1,000, and then £5,000 pounds for blowing up property of the colonial government.
+They initially proclaimed a reward of £250 for his arrest, which was soon raised to £1,000, and then £5,000 for blowing up property of the colonial government.

 When the reward was proclaimed, he went into hiding in the Pentadactylos mountain range where he trained EOKA fighters on weapon use and guerrilla warfare.
 He was very active in the Pentadaktylos range as well as Mount Troodos.
 During October 1955, on the day after Field Marshal Harding's arrival on Cyprus, Afxentiou raided Lefkoniko Police Station in broad daylight and seized the entire armoury stored there.
 Although the raid was planned well in advance, it clearly appeared as a challenge to the authority of the Field Marshal, who thereafter pursued Afxentiou zealously.
 In December 1955, Afxentiou was relocated on orders of General Grivas to the Troodos mountain range and the General's hideout at Spilia, which led to Afxentiou's involvement in the Battle of Spilia.